ibm-wsc/cloud-native-linuxone/docs/application-promotion/promote.md

     ![Kustomize Staging Task](../images/Part2/KustomizeStaging.png)

-4. Add workspace to `kustomize-deploy-resources` task

-    Save current pipeline edit and switch to `yaml` from pipeline menu.
+3. `Save` current pipeline edit and then switch to `YAML` from pipeline menu.

     ![Switch to yaml](../images/Part1/SwitchYaml.png)

     !!!
-Info "Why are we editing yaml directly?"
+Info "Why are you editing yaml directly?"
-        `Workspaces` are more versatile than traditional `PipelineResources` which is why we are using them.
-However, as the transition to workspaces continues, the OpenShift Pipeline Builder doesn't support editing the `Workspace` mapping from a pipeline to a task via the Builder UI so we have to do it directly in the yaml for now.
+        `Workspaces` are more versatile than traditional `PipelineResources` which is why you are using them.
+However, as the transition to workspaces continues, the OpenShift Pipeline Builder doesn't support editing the `Workspace` mapping from a pipeline to a task via the Builder UI so you have to do it directly in the yaml for now.

+4. Add workspace to `kustomize-staging` task

-    Find the `kustomize-deploy-resources` and add the following workspace definition:
+    Find the `kustomize-staging` and add the following workspace definition:

     ```
           workspaces: